ckgresla/website/pages/ponderings.md

 50. On the days you just wanna `sudo rm -rf /` , eat a cookie and remember that you can kick ass.

-51. Don’t be afraid to drink a little workohol
+51. Don't be afraid to drink a little workohol

 52. "Embeddings" are DEFINITELY "[thoughts](https://ai.facebook.com/blog/imagebind-six-modalities-binding-ai/)."